 According to the About page, Bali is based on the concept ofInverse Privacy(PDF), a 2014 study by Yuri Gurevich, Efim Hudis and Jeannette Wing, who worked for Microsoft Research at the time.

-According to the principle of “Inverse ” (translated in Greek as reverse privacy) an item of personal information is reverse private (or not private) if a third party has access to it while its creator does not.
-The agencies healthcare, the police, toll operators, super market chains and employers in turn generate private data which, in many cases, could benefit the users themselves.
+According to the principle of "Inverse Privacy" (in Greek it means reverse privacy) an element of personal information is inversely private (or not private) if it is accessed by a third party while its creator does not.
+Healthcare providers, the police, toll booths, supermarket chains and employers are inversely generating private data, which in many cases could be to the benefit of the users themselves.

 The Bali page states that the project is still in its infancy, which means that developers are focusing on helping users gather their personal data from various websites.

-Although not every Microsoft Research project turns commercial or in some service, I'd like to think that Bali has a good chance of becoming a commercially available service at some point.
+Although each Microsoft Research project does not turn into a commercial product or service, I would like to believe that Bali has a good chance of becoming a commercially available service at some point.

-With the big tech companies like Facebook and the to collect massive amounts of personal data, Microsoft could benefit from users' control over their own data, but users themselves who wish to market it would also benefit.
+With major technology companies such as Facebook and Google collecting huge volumes of personal data, Microsoft could benefit from controlling users on their own data, but also benefiting users themselves who want to market them.

 ______________